AdobeDocs/experience-platform.en/help/ingestion/tutorials/map-a-csv-file.md

 | Functions | The functions tab lists the functions available to transform the data. |
 | Operators | The operators tab lists the operators that are available to transform the data. |

-You can manually add fields, functions, and operators using the expression editor in the center.
+You can manually add fields, functions, and operators using the expression editor at the center.
 Select the editor to start creating an expression.

 ![](../images/tutorials/map-a-csv-file/expression-editor.png)

 Select **[!UICONTROL Save]** to proceed.

 The mapping screen reappears with your newly created source field.
-Apply the appropriate target field and select **[!UICONTROL Finish]** to the mapping.
+Apply the appropriate corresponding target field and select **[!UICONTROL Finish]** to complete the mapping.

 ![](../images/tutorials/map-a-csv-file/new-field.png)